 Always remember that what you are bringing should be legal wherever you are camping.

 For drinking water, be careful when taking water from natural sources like rivers and springs.
 Microorganisms could be lurking even if the water looks clean.
-Use proper sterilization methods like a steri-pen, purification tablets or a water bottle with a filter.
+Use proper sterilization methods like a steri-pen, or a water bottle with a filter.
 If you aren’t sure you will find water along your route, you might need to carry your own water yourself.

 Check the Weather